-Much of social media and brand development has strategy behind it.
+Much of social media and brand development has a strategy behind it.
 This means that posts are purposeful, photos are staged and there’s a point or message behind it.
 This blog post is all about how to curate your digital brand and create your own strategy.

 Think about what message you want to show, what words do you want your audience to think about when they think of you.
 This process can take some time to discover what you really want to say or what kind of artist you want to look like.
 Don’t rush this step and don’t put everything out there.
 You have no idea who will come across you, your social media, or your website so keep it professional.

 Document Your Process: Take lots of photos of everything.
-Take time to get multiple angles, overviews and close ups of what you are taking pictures of.
+Take time to get multiple angles, overviews, and close-ups of what you are taking pictures of.
 You will notice that some photos will be blurry or crooked.
 You will see your creative mess in the background.
-You will get crazy sun spots and photos with just bad compositions.
+You will get crazy sunspots and photos with just bad compositions.
 Having lots of photos will also be good to have on hand for days that you don’t have content to share.
 This way, you will have a small library to pull from.

 Be Patient: It can be exciting to want to post a great shot you took because you are excited to share.
-However, sit on photos a few days to think about them.
-Nothing is more annoying then seeing someone post 6 photos of something in a row that they are excited about on Instagram and then not see any additional content for a few weeks.
+However, sit on photos for a few days to think about them.
+Nothing is more annoying than seeing someone post 6 photos of something in a row that they are excited about on Instagram and then not see any additional content for a few weeks.
 Think about posts like dating.
 You don’t want to let everything out on the first date, build some interest and excitement around your work.

-Cleaning Up Your Image: If you partied a lot in college, or maybe have some not so pleasant posts on your accounts, its time to clean them up.
+Cleaning Up Your Image: If you partied a lot in college, or maybe have some not-so-pleasant posts on your accounts, it’s time to clean them up.
 Now, you can actually go through and delete this, but it will take some time and dedication.
-Usually people aren’t going to go that far back to dig into you but its not worth giving them the option to either.
+Usually, people aren’t going to go that far back to dig into you but it’s not worth giving them the option to either.

 If you are ever in doubt about a post or photo, take it down sooner than later.
-Posts that are sale based or are marketing a specific event can also be deleted once the event or sale is done.
+Posts that are sale-based or are marketing a specific event can also be deleted once the event or sale is done.
 Nothing looks good when you have old opportunities online for people to view.